 Student Government is a representative body of the student population at Burnaby North.
 We are a hardworking team of individuals from grades nine through twelve that aims to foster a sense of community at North.
 We listen to the students to bring interesting and engaging initiatives.
 We host a multitude of spirit weeks, dances, and sales throughout the year.
 As a part of Student Government, you will be part of a bigger initiative involved in brainstorming, planning, and executing these events.

 The Government election process is something for which Student Government is committed to ensuring validity, accuracy, and efficiency.
 Students wishing to apply must complete the election package, and those whose applications are approved will become candidates.
 After completing supplementary materials, candidates will then be allowed to campaign over the period of a week or participate in an interview.
-After counting the ballots and completing the interview process, the new Student Government members will be announced on April 20th.
+After counting the ballots and completing the interview process, the new Student Government members will be announced on April 21st or 24th.

 The best way to get involved is to participate in Student Government events, activities, and council meetings.
 Being actively involved with Burnaby North campus life is one of the many ways that you can give back and help staff and students recognize who you are and your presence within the community.
 You can either directly run for Student Government through Grade Representative or Executive positions during election week or join your respective grade councils.